-Sex offenders orders
+Sex offender orders

-Who can obtain a sex offenders order?
+Who can obtain a sex offender order?

 - The offender must have been convicted of certain sexual offence(s) set out in the Sex Offenders Act 2001.

-What does a sex offenders order do?
+What does a sex offender order do?

 When does the order take effect?